Sensory modulation strategies for schools

 {{justify}}

-If you notice a student is having trouble focussing or is being disruptive, think of the three powerhouse senses as they will likely best regulate someone in the moment (Biel, 2017).
+If you notice a student is having trouble focusing or is being disruptive, think of the 3 powerhouse senses as they will likely best regulate someone in the moment (Biel, 2017).

 1. Rhythmic movement - Give them a star jump or press up challenge, run around the field, 2 minutes with the skipping rope or similar